fmalina/revisions-blocl/activism/cryptocurrency.md

 individual?

-Perhaps these trends can continue to coexist if the decentralizing movement remains limited to areas of the economy that don’t bleed into the larger sectors that Big Business dominates.
+Perhaps these trends can continue to coexist if the decentralizing movement remains limited to areas of the economy that don't bleed into the larger sectors that Big Business dominates.
 But that’s not what the proponents of this technology foresee—especially those in the cryptocurrency sector.
 They believe that decentralization is just getting started and that the centralized economic